How to Roast Chicken in Oven

-- Roast for 1 hour 15 minutes or until juices run clear when you cut between the leg and the thigh or the temperature in the thickest part of the thigh reads 165°F when probed with an instant read thermometer.
+- Roast for about 1 hour 20 minutes to 1 hour 35 minutes or until juices run clear when you cut between the leg and the thigh or the temperature in the thickest part of the thigh reads 165°F when probed with an instant read thermometer.

-- Remove from oven and allow to rest for at least 10 minutes.
+- Remove from oven and allow to rest for about 10 minutes.
 Carve and serve.

 Enjoy more chicken recipes here.
 Hope you enjoy this recipe and share your results in the comments below!